School Curriculum- Aims, Approaches & Assessment

 How do we approach and what do pupils learn from different subjects in the curriculum?

 - English: Pupils access a wide range of texts from schemes such as Project X, Oxford Reading tree and Badger Learning Books.
 This gives a variety of fiction and non–fiction books helping to develop reading range.
 PM Benchmark is used as a reading assessment tool.
-Developing pupils’ ability to respond, to listen and to understand lies at the heart of our curriculum.
+Developing pupils’ ability to respond, to listen and to understand, lies at the heart of our curriculum.
+Reading Pro is used as a tool to assess and develop pupils’ comprehension skills.

 - Mathematics: The teaching of mathematics enables pupils to use their awareness and developing understanding of pattern, space, shape and number, to develop problem-solving skills that contribute to making choices, taking decisions and gaining control over their immediate environment.